YeOldeDM/lets-godot-roguelike/posts/step-1-setup.md

 Project Settings
 =====
 Before we get to work, we want to quickly go through our project settings.
 There are only a couple things we need to do here, but it's important we do it now rather than later.
 Project Settings can be found under the Scene menu.
 The one most important setting we need to set is under the Image Loader category.
 Find the `filter` and `gen_mipmaps` options and make sure they are turned *OFF* (they will be ON by default).
-While filters are great for high-resolution graphics, they make low-rez pixel art like we're using look like muddy, blurry garbage.
+While filters are great for high-resolution graphics, they make low-rez pixel art look like muddy, blurry garbage.
+We'll be using low-rez pixel art, so we want it to look good.
 ![image loader][imageloader]

 For a bit of early polish, we can also go to the Application category of our Project Settings.
-There you can give your game a proper name (the default will be your project folder name) and set a custom icon (which will be what you see next to your project in the Project Manager).
+There you can give your game a proper name (the default will be your project folder name) and set a custom icon.
+This will change the name and icon seen for your project in the Project Manager.

 Can We Start Yet??
 =====